apigee/cloud-foundry-apigee/docs/setup-microgateway-coresident.md

     ORG | The Apigee Edge organization with proxies that will handle calls to your app. |
     ENV | The Apigee Edge environment with proxies that will handle calls to your app. |

+    If you've got an HTTP(S) proxy server, you can also specify the server's URL, as shown in the example here.

    > **Note:** Cloud Foundry does not allow ``${...}`` syntax to be present in the environment variable section.
 So when changing `APIGEE_PROXY_HOST_TEMPLATE` or `APIGEE_PROXY_NAME_TEMPLATE`, be sure to not use ``${...}`` in your changes.

     ```yaml